Sound Mill - User's Guide

 The Set Attributes button for each of these sections will open the Visual Attributes Editor.

-Marquee Image Attributes - Sets the visual attributes used for the Marquee Image.
+• Marquee - Sets the visual attributes used for the Marquee Image.
 If you want to quickly create your own custom marquee image, we recommend the free, Cool Text Website.

-Title Text Attributes - Sets the visual attributes used for the Title Text.
+• Title Text - Sets the visual attributes used for the Title Text.

-Description Text Attributes - Sets the visual attributes used for the Description Text.
+• Description Text - Sets the visual attributes used for the Description Text.

-The Player Elements and Background tab is shown in Figure 4.
+The Player Background tab is shown in Figure 4.

-When Use Default Player Background Image is checked, the Default Background Image is displayed rather than the Background Image set in the Attributes.
+• Use Default Background Image - When checked, the Default Background Image is displayed rather than the Image set in the Attributes (if any).
 You can set your own preferred Default image in the Player Options dialog.